wasilibs/go-re2/README.md

 their build, notably depending on absl which requires threads support and breaks compatibility with TinyGo programs.
 To stay up-to-date with re2, after much time this project has removed building of TinyGo-specific Wasm artifacts.
-Build tags to enable cgo codepaths for TinyGo are kept to provide best-effort support with projects bringing their own Wasm, with the only known usagecurrently in [coraza-wasilibs][10].
+Build tags to enable cgo codepaths for TinyGo are kept to provide best-effort support with projects bringing their own Wasm, with the only known usage currently in [coraza-wasilibs][10].

 ## Performance